Welcome to my website. My new location is Staten Island, a/k/a “the forgotten borough”.

 Anyone with Wing Chun experience is welcome, regardless of lineage.
 If you feel that your progress has stopped, so that you haven’t been able to reach your goals, or if you are interested in learning different applications or movements, this may be just right for you.

-I will also accept students who do not have experience in Wing Chun, but who have studied other martial arts, and are highly motivated to learn.
+I will also accept beginners with no experience in Wing Chun, if they who have studied other martial arts, and are highly motivated to learn.